paskymail/Udacity-OSM-project/OpenStreetMap Data Case Study.md

       - node_id: foreign key to the node id
       - position: position in the list of nodes belonging to the way

+   The Ind primary keys on the tags are added in order to update only these rows in the database when changes are made

 2. QSL data.py
-   It is used to create the SQL database (named OSMDB.db) where the tables are a mirror of the aforementioned csv tables.
+   It is used to create the SQL database (named OSMSevilla.db) where the tables are a mirror of the aforementioned csv tables.
    It is also used to perform queries and cast the results into pandas dataframes which allow easier further manipulation

 3. OSM Queries.sql